 A collage showing freezer-friendly meals, including lasagna and Shepherd's pie.

 Author’s Tip: Freezer-friendly meals you can make in advance or order from a meal delivery service include stews, lasagne, and burritos.
 BistroMD's Shepherd's Pie (bottom right) is a low-calorie, gluten free, and high-protein meal.
 It comes to you frozen, like all other meals from this service.
 Just store them until you’re ready.
-Check out our tested review to see what happened when our reviewer tried BistroMD
+Check out our tested review to see what happened when we tried BistroMD

 Good meals to freeze are: